New Kitchen Counter Isn't Smooth After Install

-The sample we were shown in the storeroom (picture attached) was smooth as glass, but our countertops will snag paper towels when wiping and I can feel the transitions from the main material to some of the veins with my fingernails.
+in the showroom (picture attached).
+But our countertops will snag paper towels when wiping and I can feel the transitions from the main material to some of the veins with my fingernails.

 The shiny smooth surface of the granite slab you saw in the showroom is exactly how a properly polished granite countertop should be.